Brahm — The Supreme God

 Scriptures clarify that Kshirodashayi MahaVishnu is on the fourth level of supremacy.

 Bhagavan-Shri Krishna is the Supreme-Brahm.
-One can attain divine-love-bliss only upon attaining Lord Krishna.
-Attainment of divine-love-bliss is possible only with His grace.
+One can attain the bliss of divine-love only upon attaining Lord Krishna.
+And this bliss is attained only with His grace.